I believe good fiction can provide insights about reality, so I like to read and review novels when I have time.

 Why Should You Be Reading It?

-My younger self adored the mystery of the novel: The idea of a wonderful place that nobody is supposed to find; a place where you can go by yourself, the tragedy that surrounded it, the necessity of keeping it a secret.
+My younger self adored the mystery of the novel: The idea of a wonderful place that nobody is supposed to find; a place where you can go by yourself, the tragedy that surrounded it, and the necessity of keeping it a secret.
 Going into adulthood, it all sounded even more attractive than back then.

 The descriptions of the garden were something I liked very much the first time I read the story, because it makes it sound truly magical.
 I also recall being fond of Dickon's first appearance, when he brings Mary the seeds and they start to work together to make the garden beautiful again.

-The author is permanently associating gardening and outdoor activities to health and happiness.
+The author is permanently associating gardening and outdoor activities with health and happiness.
 She also emphasizes it with Dickon's presence, as this character has a very special bond to nature.
 He is not only the kindest of the children but also the one who is cheerful and more socially outgoing.
 It is shown that Mary and Colin admired those qualities.

 Inside the garden, the high walls were covered with leafless stems of climbing roses.
 They were so thick they had matted together.
 Clumps of rosebushes had grown and spread their branches until they were like little trees.
 Climbing roses crept up every tree in the garden.
 They ran all over them and swung down long tendrils like swaying curtains.